 - Prior to abstract submission, clearance must be obtained.
 Any problems concerning clearance should be outlined when the abstract is submitted.

 - Your abstract could be accepted for either Oral Presentation or Poster Presentation.

-- Authors of abstracts selected for the Conference Programme will be notified in Mid-September 2012.
+- Authors of abstracts selected for the Conference Programme will be notified in early May 2014.

 All authors of papers or posters presented at the conference will be required to complete and submit a copyright release form to IPTC or submit the copyright exemption form where applicable.